Maria Bueno

-Maria Esther Andion Bueno (11 October 1939 – 8 June 2018) was a Brazilian professional tennis player.
-During her 11-year career in the 1950s and 1960s, she won 19 Grand Slam titles (seven in women's singles, 11 in women's doubles, and one in mixed doubles), making her the most successful South American female tennis player in history, and the only one to ever win Wimbledon.
-Bueno was the year-end number-one ranked female player in 1959 and 1960 and was known for her graceful style of play.
+Maria Esther Andion Bueno (11 October 1939 – 8 June 2018), also known as Maria Bueno or MEB for short, was a Brazilian professional tennis player.
+During her 11-year career in the 1950s and 1960s, she won 19 major titles (seven in women's singles, 11 in women's doubles, and one in mixed doubles), making her the most successful South American tennis player in history, and the only one to ever win Wimbledon in singles.
+Bueno was the year-end No. 1 female player in 1959 and 1960 and was known for her graceful style of play, that earned her the nickname "tennis ballerina", or "bailarina do tênis" in Portuguese”.

-In 1960, Bueno became the first woman ever to win a calendar-year Grand Slam in doubles (all four majors in a year), three of them with Darlene Hard and one with Christine Truman.
+In 1960, Bueno became the first woman to win the Grand Slam in doubles (all four majors in a year), three of them partnering Darlene Hard and one with Christine Truman.

+For 65 years, Bueno remained as the first and only Brazilian woman to have won a Grand Slam title, until Luisa Stefani won the mixed doubles title alongside fellow Brazilian Rafael Matos at the Australian Open in 2023.

 Tennis career

 Bueno was born in São Paulo.
-According to her official website, her father, a businessman, was a keen club tennis player.
+Her father, a businessman, was a keen club tennis player.
 Her elder brother Pedro was also a tennis player.
 She began playing tennis aged six at the Clube de Regatas Tiete in São Paulo and, without having received any formal training, won her first tournament at age 12.
 She was 15 when she won her country's women's singles championship.
 She first went abroad in 1957 at age 17 and won the Orange Bowl juniors tournament in Florida, USA.

 Joining the international circuit in 1958, Bueno won the singles title at the Italian Championships.
 The same year she gained the first of her Grand Slam titles, winning the women's doubles at Wimbledon with Althea Gibson.
 The following year, Bueno won her first singles title at Wimbledon, defeating Darlene Hard in the final.
 She also won the singles title at the U.S. Championships after a straight-sets victory in the final against Christine Truman, earning the World No. 1 ranking for 1959 and the Associated Press Female Athlete of the Year award.
 Bueno was the first non-North-American woman to win both Wimbledon and the U.S. Championships in the same calendar year.
 In her native Brazil, she returned as a national heroine, honored by the country's president and given a ticker-tape parade on the streets of São Paulo.

 According to Lance Tingay of the Daily Telegraph and the Daily Mail and Bud Collins, Bueno was ranked in the world top ten from 1958 through 1960 and from 1962 through 1968, reaching a career high of World No. 1 in those rankings in 1959 and 1960.
 The International Tennis Hall of Fame also lists her as the top ranked player in 1964 (after losing the final at the French Championships and winning both Wimbledon and the U.S. Championships) and 1966.